sakaal/ansible/README.md

     ansible-playbook -v -i local working_copies.yaml

+If you keep your encrypted password database in Dropbox, like I do, read the `dropbox_headless.yaml` playbook.
+Then run it:

+    ansible-playbook -v -i local working_copies.yaml

 These are incomplete examples just to help you get started with Ansible.

 * [Ansible Best Practices](https://docs.ansible.com/ansible/latest/playbooks_best_practices.html)